 Federal regulations require the appropriate conduct of clinical research to ensure the relevance and rigor of research while protecting human subject research participants.
 The Department of Health and Human Services (DHHS) through the Office of Human Research Protections (OHRP) mandates the appropriate review and approval of all human subject research.
 Additionally, the Food and Drug Administration has numerous regulations and guidance documents for investigators related to responsibilities for conducting FDA regulated research.
 Investigators must have a thorough understanding of their roles and responsibilities.
 Research professionals are continuously challenged by the evolving regulatory landscape and the increased risk associated with the complexity of research protocols.

 The CTSC can provide investigators with awareness of regulatory requirements and acceptable standards for the conduct of clinical trials and the protection of human subjects.
 A primary goal of regulatory and compliance is to help reduce regulatory burden for investigators.
-We can help investigators understand the function of the FDA and Investigator responsibilities for those holding Investigational New Drug (IND) applications or Investigational Device Exemptions (IDE) or those investigators conducting research under and IND or IDE.
+We can help investigators understand the function of the FDA and investigator responsibilities for those pursuing or holding Investigational New Drug (IND) applications or Investigational Device Exemptions (IDE) or those investigators conducting research under and IND or IDE.

 Clinical investigators, view the January 2016 NIH policy for Single IRB: https://grants.nih.gov/policy/clinical-trials/single-irb-policy-multi-site-research.htm